nestordemeure/nestordemeure.github.io/content/writing/guides/blogging.md

 I first drew from previous texts I wrote for friends and message boards as well as personal texts I kept in folders (this explains why some dates are anterior to the creation of the blog).

-As I am not aiming for a chronological blog, I did not hesitate to come back to previous texts and edit them heavily to improve them.
+As I am not aiming for a chronological blog, I do not hesitate to come back to previous texts and edit them heavily to improve them.
-I aim to keep doing this, coming back to texts from time to time when I see a way to improve them.
+I aim to keep doing this, coming back to texts from time to time when I see ways to improve them.

 I have some essays and themes in mind for the new content.
 I suspect that a key will be to make a note whenever a possible topic crosses my mind.